davebraze/OtoP-2/readme.md

 #### Compilation

+The codes for the model is in the folder ./code.
 The model is compiled and run under Linux (Mint 17), with Mikenet package is installed.
-The source codes include: model.h, model.c, and OtoP.c.
+The source codes include: model.h, model.c, and
+OtoP.c.

+The model implements a multi-layer neural network from orthography to phonology.
+The model can be trained in two aspects: training the mapping from orthography to phonology (OtoP) and training the cleanup units in a hidden layer between the phonological output layer and itself (PtoP).
+The second type of trainning can occur before the first type of training, by setting related parameters during the running of the model.

 To compile an executable file, type: `make -f Makefile` in command line.
 This will generate the exe file called *OtoP*.